Seohyun: Philanthropy

 In 2011, Seohyun named former United Nations Secretary-General Ban Ki-moon as her life mentor and role model, stating that his book, at one point in time, had helped her endure hard times.
 She was appointed as the United Nations Pavilion's ambassador at Yeosu Expo, where she was presented with the honor by Ban.

 In 2013, as an effort to help less-fortunate students with their studies, she donated 100 million Korean won to Dongguk University.

 In 2020, Seohyun donated 100 million Korean won worth of feminine products to NGO Official Development Association Korea.

 In April 2022, Seohyun donated 17,000 sanitary pads for women's products.
 The donated feminine products were distributed to a total of 31 organizations, including four of the Nanum Employment Welfare Foundation, the Multicultural Family Support Center for Healthy Families in Uijeongbu and member organizations of the Uijeongbu Regional Children's Center Association and delivered to 500 students from multicultural and low-income families.

 Endorsements

 From 2011 to 2013, Seohyun was the official international ambassador for cosmetics brand The Face Shop.

 From 2016 to 2018, Seohyun was selected as South Korean ambassador for hair care brand Pantene along with fellow member Yuri.

 In 2021, Seohyun was selected as the Asia-Pacific ambassador for mid-range beauty brand Clinique.

-In 2022, Seohyun was selected as the muse for ACWELL, a Korean natural dermatology cosmetic brand.
+In May 2022, Seohyun was selected as brand muse for South Korean jewelry brand TirrLirr.
+In the same year, Seohyun was selected as the muse for ACWELL, a Korean natural dermatology cosmetic brand.

+In January 2024, fashion and lifestyle brand Metrocity had selected Seohyun as its muse and ambassador for 2024.